Dr Aditi Jeanette Ruth Holden MA, ND

 Since, she has become Owner and Practitioner at Birdsong Naturopathic Clinic, has written and instructed four years of courses at Pacific Rim College (Homeopathy to Doulas; Patient Communication ((including oppression as cause of disease, trauma support)), Ayurvedic Foundation/Herbal/Nutrition classes).
 She has also spent four years being supervisor/instructor with Boucher Naturopathic College at the Free Family Naturopathic Clinic, Victoria.

 Other training has included courses with Vandana Shiva in India, accessible Midwifery in Peru, many intensives in Ayurveda and with Paul Pitchford (author of Healing with Whole Foods).
 One of her deepest loves is being a student of Martin Prechtel’s at Bolads Kitchen, New Mexico since 2012.
-Recently she has also completed trainings in community at Tamera Healing Biotope, Portugal, and has been committed to sitting with the teachings of a local Haida Gwaii Shaman & Elder, with Coast Salish/Norse Shamanic Practitioner Betsy Bergstrom and with Naomi Lewis, at the Sacred Trust, UK on the Path of Pollen.
+Recently she has also completed trainings in Arvigo techniques of Maya Abdominal Massage (copyrighted) in Belize, has been committed to sitting with the teachings of a local Haida Gwaii Shaman & Elder, with Coast Salish/Norse Shamanic Practitioner Betsy Bergstrom and with Simon Buxton at the Sacred Trust, UK + the Path of Pollen.

 If you don’t find her in her garden, with her honeybees, or in her greenhouse clinic- expect that she is somewhere appreciating the ocean, the forest, hands in a weaving loom/learning a new instrument, or in faraway land hoping to learn something that will help her serve you, serve healing for us all.